timlockridge/all-shades-of-blue-syntax/README.md

 # All Shades of Blue: An Atom Syntax Theme for (Markdown) Prose Writers

-This is a Markdown theme that addresses my own preferences for writing Markdown-based prose.
+This is an [Atom](https://atom.io) theme that addresses my own preferences for writing Markdown-based prose.
 In particular it:

 * Indents lists, gives list indicators a blue hue, and differentiates list text color from body text color;
 * Uses a light font weight;